premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-12-08-bitcoin-currency-or-commodity.md

 What's a commodity?.
 Let's think in layman's terms, again.

-It's a goods produced with human effort, which can be consumed directly or used to produce other products.
+It's a usable product produced with human effort, which can be consumed directly or used to produce other products.
 Ex., Rice, Wheat, Soy, and Coffee beans - which can be consumed directly.
 Gold, Silver, and Crude Oil - which can be used to produce other products (typically higher priced products)

 * **Usage** - There must be a well-defined usage for the commodity.
 * **Require efforts to produce** - There has to be efforts to produce the commodity.
 Ex.
 Sea water cannot be a commodity, because it's freely available to anyone in the coastal region.
 But Fish is a perishable commodity because it requires human efforts to catch them.